TEN DAYS OF CYCLING – from €1,490

-Highlights of this new guided cycle tour include a really diverse mix of landscapes and a chance to ride the country’s best ‘rail trail’, plus visits to Roman ruins, a stunning Knights Templar fortress and two major historic cities.
+Highlights of this guided cycle tour (new for 2020) include a really diverse mix of landscapes and a chance to ride the country’s best ‘rail trail’, plus visits to Roman ruins, a stunning Knights Templar fortress and two major historic cities.

 This trip starts from Portugal’s highest city of Guarda and ends at sea level in an Atlantic beach resort.

 Introduced for 2020, this route explores Portugal’s rugged central region during the late spring.
 Starting in the wild, hilly country of the Beira region, we visit castles and small villages as well as the cities of Viseu and Coimbra, before following the Mondego river towards the Atlantic.

 Like all our tours, this trip will be led by my wife and I, following a route we’ve designed ourselves based on our personal knowledge of Portugal.

 Scroll down to read more about the Historic Heartland tour.
 You can also see what previous riders thought of our other tours on our Reviews page.
 For further news and other information on biking in Portugal, please also check out the Pedal Portugal Facebook page and blog.

 The next available dates for this tour are:

 - Spring 2020: Sunday 10th – Friday 22nd May – sorry, tour full

 This new route is a chance to explore some of the highlights of central Portugal, from the hill country near the Spanish border to the pine trees and sandy beaches of the Atlantic coast.

 Starting close to the northern end of Portugal’s highest mountain range, the Serra da Estrela, the route initially goes north through the wild and rugged countryside of the high Beira region, visiting small towns and villages with some picturesque castles.